 The Granddaddy of open water races starts at the historic Boston Lighthouse, and meanders for 8 miles among several of the inner harbor islands before finishing on the beach by the L Street Bathhouse.
-Due to sea conditions, wind, currents, and waves, the actual distance swum is typically father than the 8-mile course.
+Due to sea conditions, wind, currents, and waves, the actual distance traveled is typically a bit farther than 8 miles, BUT the tidal assistance swimmers receive makes this swim feel more like a 10K than an 8-mile swim.

 Course Navigation Tips

-The current will be strong (~1 mph) in the first half of the race and thankfully it-s blowing in the right direction!
-Swimmers can expect to get some current assist, especially in the first two or three miles, but wind and other conditions may negate this effect.
+The current will be strong (~1 mph) in the first half of the race and thankfully it's running in the right direction!
+(Yes, we do that on purpose.
+That's why the date of the swim varies from year to year and the start time can fluctuate from stupid o'clock to rational-human-being time.
+It all depends on when the incoming tide is scheduled to begin.)
+Swimmers can expect to get some current assistance, especially in the first two or three miles, but wind and other conditions may negate this effect.
 The race start is timed to coincide with favorable tides to permit as many swimmers as possible to finish the course.
-Starting more than 5 hours before high tide will also give swimmers a slight current assist at the end of the race.

 The race begins in the water at the foot of the Boston Lighthouse on Little Brewster Island.
 At the sound of the horn, swimmers will begin swimming towards Georges Island, passing along the southern side of the island (2 miles).
 The course continues straight, passing north of Rainsford Island (3.3 miles).
 Swimmers should continue heading for the southern tip of Long Island (4.6 miles).
-Start looking for the Long Island Bridge as you round the bend along the southern side of Long Island.
-Because of the current, the time to the bridge (a bit past the halfway mark to the finish) can be as fast as 1.5 hours, but water conditions may alter this time.
+You'll then round the souther tip of Long Island.
+The bridge is not longer there to help guid you, but some of the stanchions remain to mark where it once stood as a rusting hulk.
+Because of the current, the time to this point (a bit past the halfway mark to the finish) can be as fast as 1.5 hours, but water and weather conditions may alter this time.

-Beyond the bridge, currents will be running nearly perpendicular across the course until swimmers near Thompson Island (6 miles).
+Beyond the tip of Long Island, currents will be running nearly perpendicular across the course until swimmers near Thompson Island (6 miles).
 As they approach, the island’s land mass offers some protection from the current.
 Some swimmers report being pushed towards Moon Island as they traverse the open area after the bridge, so most aim to stay as close to Long Island as they can when swimming under the bridge to give them a little more leeway if the current is strong.

-From the bridge on into L Street the water can be choppy as a result of boat traffic, but starting early in the day means there should be lighter traffic by the time most swimmers reach this area.
-Once swimmers are past the Long Island Bridge, the choppy conditions, boat traffic, and currents demand that swimmers and escort pilots pay extra attention to their surroundings and be ready to react to sudden shifts in conditions or traffic.
+From Long Island into L Street, the water can be choppy as a result of boat traffic.
+But starting early in the day means there should be lighter traffic by the time most swimmers reach this area.
+Once swimmers are past Long Island, the choppy conditions, boat traffic, and currents demand that swimmers and escort pilots pay extra attention to their surroundings and be ready to react to sudden shifts in conditions or traffic.

 The course continues its north-westerly path, clipping the north-eastern tip of Thompson Island.
 The course then angles a bit more west and cuts straight across Dorchester Bay to the finish at the L Street bathhouse.
 There are several buildings on the Boston skyline that can be helpful in navigating to the finish line.
 Particularly, a tall rectangular appartment building to the left of the bathhouse can be seen soon after swimmers near Thompson Island.